 How to write a lease renewal letter?

-If you have reached an agreement or have never had any problems with the tenant, you can encourage the tenant to renew his lease through a letter, which should be sent 30 to 60 days before the end date of the current lease.
+If you have reached an agreement or have never had any problems with the tenant, you can encourage the tenant to renew their lease through a letter, which should be sent 30 to 60 days before the end date of the current lease.

 Why is it a good idea to renew a lease?